-Bring food system transformation to the heart of COP27
+Bring food system transformation to the heart of the international climate agenda

-The Pavilion will focus on proven climate change mitigation and adaptation solutions, including the shift towards plant-rich diets, adopting sustainable and resilient agricultural practices, and reducing food loss and waste.
+ProVeg International is gearing up to build on the success of COP27 and further emphasise the need to make the shift towards plant-rich diets, adopt sustainable and resilient agricultural practices, and reduce food loss and waste.

 Any questions?
 We have the answers!

 The Food4Climate pavilion is a space within the Blue Zone that will be open from Thursday 30 November to 12 December.
 Partnering organisations will host events to bring food system transformation and sustainable diets to the heart of COP28, mainstreaming a transition toward diverse and resilient food production and consumption systems.

 Who are the organisations behind the Food4Climate pavilion?

 A total of 18 partner organisations have already signed up to join ProVeg at its Pavilion, including: World Animal Protection, A Well-Fed World, Humane Society International, the Jeremy Coller Foundation, Mercy for Animals, Compassion in World Farming, FOUR PAWS, the Plant Based Foods Institute, the Buddhist Tzu Chi Foundation, the Changing Markets Foundation, Food Tank, the MENA Youth Nework, Young Professionals for Agricultural Development (YPARD), International Association of Students in Agricultural and Related Sciences (IAAS), YOUNGO Food and Agriculture, the ProVeg Youth Board, Upfield and Impossible Foods.

 What are the main objectives of the Food4Climate pavilion?

 - Bringing food system transformation and sustainable diets to the heart of COP28

 - Mainstreaming a transition toward diverse and resilient food production and consumption systems as a key climate mitigation and adaptation solution